i-dot-ai/uwotm8/README.md

 - Preserves words in special contexts (code blocks, URLs, hyphenated terms)
 - Maintains a blacklist of technical terms that shouldn't be converted
 - Preserves original capitalization patterns
+- Supports Python file mode to convert only comments and docstrings, leaving code unchanged

 For full documentation, examples, and advanced usage, please visit the [documentation site](https://i-dot-ai.github.io/uwotm8/).